viktormyrland/bytecore/README.md

 This is the main java plugin for custom functionality for the Blockbytes Java Minecraft Server.

-Developed & Maintained by @viktoracri
+No Longer Maintained as of 2021